MISTLab/ROSBuzz/readme.md

     $ roslaunch rosbuzz rosbuzz.launch

 Have a look at the launch file to understand what parameters are available to suit your usage.
 All topics and services names are listed in `launch_config/topics.yaml`.
 Note : Before launching the ROSBuzz node, verify all the parameters in the launch file.
 A launch file using gdb is available too (rosbuzzd.launch).

+A launch file for a groundstation is also available `launch/groundstation.launch`.
+It uses the robot ID = 0, which is detected as a groundstation by our Buzz scripts.
+It also has hardcoded GPS coordinates to avoid the need of a GPS sensor on the groundstation.
+While a groundstation is never required to deploy a swarm with ROSBuzz, it opens a websocket on ROS, useful to monitor the swarm and it creates a rosbag of the flight.

 * Buzz scripts: Several behavioral scripts are included in the "buzz_Scripts" folder, such as "graphformGPS.bzz" uses in [1] and the "testaloneWP.bzz" to control a single drone with a ".csv" list of waypoints.
 The script "empty.bzz" is a template script.